zackrdavis/zackrdavis.github.io/md-pages/fonting-with-gans-2.md

 ## A Familiar Interface

 I definitely wanted to type in this font.
 Morphing would happen at some point, but I wanted it in the context of a fluid text interaction with a cursor and highlighting, not boxed-up in unfamiliar UI.
-I basically wanted a big `<textarea>`,
+I basically wanted a big `<textarea>`.

 So that's what I started with.
 That would accept all of the interactions, provide a blinking cursor and text-selection highlights, and hide its own actual text with a transparent color.
 Behind it I'd have a div full of inline `<canvas>` glyphs.
 For every character typed I'd render a corresponding glyph.
 I spun up a react app to keep them synced, since I expected the UI to expand as I messed around.